Australian cricket team in England and Ireland in 2001: 5th Test

 Having batted first, Australia led by 209 after the first innings, and forced England to follow on.
 Over England's two innings, Glenn McGrath took 7 wickets overall.
 In England's first innings, they scored 432 runs and in the second took 184.

 Shane Warne was described as Player of the Match, with Mark Butcher and Glenn McGrath named as Players of the Series.

 Players of the Series

 Australian – Glenn McGrath

 During the 2001 Ashes series, McGrath passed Dennis Lillie's record of 355 dismissals, becoming the highest wicket taker among Australian fast bowlers.
 He still holds that record, having extended it to 563 Test wickets.
-Internationally, he is second only to England's James Anderson with 704.
+Internationally, he is third only to England's James Anderson with 704 and Stuart Broad with 604.

 McGrath played all five matches in the Ashes series.
 He bowled the most maiden overs with 56, 14 ahead of Jason Gillespie on 42.
 He bowled 194.2 overs, conceding 542 runs.
 McGrath took the most wickets through the series with 32 with best figures of 7/76.
 The 2001 Ashes was described as a display of his consistent style.